 Then he moved to an attic where he lived by himself.
 In the centre of it there was a huge four poster bed and they spent many moments there, enjoying each other.
-Once, as they lay entwined, the radio started playing “Heaven” by Bryan Adams and they both listened to the lyrics: “Baby you’re all that I want/ When you’re lying here in my arms/ I’m finding it hard to believe/ We’re in heaven” and looked at each other intensely and admitted they were, really, in heaven.
+Once, as they lay entwined, the radio started playing “Heaven” by Bryan Adams and they agreed the lyrics told their story, because when they were lying in each other’s arms they wanted nothing more – they were in Heaven.

 He had a large photo of her by his bed to keep him company when she was not there.
 She looked beautiful, he thought, with a slightly mischievous smile but a message of love in her dark eyes.
 He knew she had taken it expressly for him during the time they had been far away from each other.